 INCORPORATING PHYSICIAN LEADERSHIP INTO THE ORGANIZATIONAL STRUCTURE

-In our experience1, incorporating physician leadership into the organizational structure and within the fiber of employed network function propels the employed network forward on its Growth Curve path – improving performance, increasing strategic value, and achieving high performance.
-The impact on the network exceeds that afforded through the delineated structural elements and includes the following additional benefits:
+In our experience1, incorporating physician leadership into the organizational structure and within the fiber of employed physician network function propels the employed network forward on its Growth Curve path – improving performance, increasing strategic value, and achieving high performance.
+The impact on the physician network exceeds that afforded through the delineated structural elements and includes the following additional benefits:

 Directly involving physicians in the problem-solving and decision-making process engages them in the network’s work product and instills a sense of ownership in the outcomes – something that employment alone fails to accomplish.